Problem gambling: Similarities to other disorders

 Pathological gambling is similar to many other impulse-control disorders such as kleptomania.
 According to evidence from both community- and clinic-based studies, individuals who are pathological gamblers are highly likely to exhibit other psychiatric problems concurrently, including substance use disorders, mood and anxiety disorders, or personality disorders.

-There is a partial overlap in diagnostic criteria between problem gambling and substance use disorders; pathological gamblers are also likely to have a substance use disorder.
+Some clinical and population studies suggest that there is a partial overlap in diagnostic criteria between problem gambling and substance use disorders; pathological gamblers are also likely to have a substance use disorder.
 The "telescoping phenomenon" reflects the rapid development from initial to problematic behavior in women compared with men.
 This phenomenon was initially described for alcoholism, but it has also been applied to pathological gambling.
 Also, biological data support a relationship between pathological gambling and substance use disorder.
 A comprehensive UK Gambling Commission study from 2018 has also hinted at the link between gambling addiction and a reduction in physical activity, poor diet, and overall well-being.
 The study links problem gambling to a myriad of issues affecting relationships, and social stability.